fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 Essentially this hides whatever it’s applied to unless it’s a focusable element currently being focused by screen reader controls or the tab key, in which case it is revealed.

+Note that if adding to link text to make it more accessible, always _append_ rather than inserting words into the middle of the existing text.
+That way, you avoid solving an accessibility for one group but creating another for another group (Dragon speech recognition software users).

+### Visually hidden until focused

 There are other CSS approaches to hiding visually.
 One approach is to not only add `position: absolute` (removing the element from the document flow) but also position it off-screen with `left: -100vw` or similar.
 The use case for this approach might be when you want your visually hidden element to support being revealed and for that reveal to occur via a transition/animation from off-screen into the viewport.
 See [Scott O’Hara’s off screen skip-links example](https://codepen.io/scottohara/pen/QKmWJG).

 ## Hide from Assistive Technologies (such as screen readers)